 OTHER COMPOSTING OPTIONS

-If you are interested in composting your food scraps at your home or business today, these composters may be able to offer the service to your for a collection fee:
+If you are interested in composting your food scraps and the drop-off sites just won't work for your needs, these composters may be able to offer the service to you for a collection fee:

 Commercial entities may also want to consider inquiring with Sanimax to see if they can offer food scraps services.
 Organix Recycling may also be able to provide some collection services.